pmcclure/duo-security-world-map/README.md

 ### Installing

-clone the repo, add the .env file, npm install and simply run with node app.js
+clone the repo, add the .env file, npm install and run with node app.js